speleophysics/Math-modeling-2020/intro-python/readme.md

 * Live Share Extension Pack

 Use the instructions found at the links above to install these extensions within your copy of VS Code.

+Anaconda also comes with another IDE called **[Spyder](https://www.spyder-ide.org/)**.
+This is also a quite capable IDE, but it does not have some of the interactive components that we will use in class.

+## Git and Github

+**Git** is a [distributed version control system](https://www.atlassian.com/git/tutorials/what-is-version-control).
+It allows us to keep track of changes within our code by creating shapshots of that code (called commits) at different points in time.
+This can be incredibly useful if you mess something up in your code and want to revert to an older version.
+However, it also helps you to keep track of progress or go back and see the history of your changes.

+**Github** is an online server where you can publish your git repositories.
+This is important because it creates an online backup of your work.
+It also makes it easier to share your code with others.
+In fact, Git and Github really shine when you have a team of programmers working on the same code.
+It provides a very useful workflow for collaborative programming.

+### Git-it

+[Git-it](https://github.com/jlord/git-it-electron) is a desktop app that provides a brief tutorial to the process of installing and using git.
+Read through the intro page at the above link and then go to the [releases section to download Git-it](http://github.com/jlord/git-it-electron/releases).